mafik/streambot/README.md

 - High-quality TTS for chat messages with stylized voices
   - Mindful delay of TTS messages while speaking
   - Stop TTS playback when user is muted
+  - Users can change their voices using viewer panel (see below)
 - Control panel available by opening `control.html` (locally or through `http://IP:3447/control.html`)
   - Button for muting TTS for specific users
   - Button for banning users on Twitch